SenseNet/sensenet/docs/content-query-syntax.md

 +TypeIs:CustomContract +#ContractDeadline:<'2011-09-01 12:00:00'
 ```
 ## Keywords
-In Sense/Net query language there are several keywords that you can use to make the query more specific, define ordering or paging.
+In sensenet query language there are several keywords that you can use to make the query more specific, define ordering or paging.

 All keywords must be specified using the following syntax: *.KEYWORD:VALUE*